• Skip to primary navigation

 Instructions

-4. Add the ground sesame seeds, soy sauce and sugar and mix well.
+4. Add the ground sesame seeds, soy sauce, and sugar to the same mixing bowl and mix well.

-5. Heat in a small saucepan on medium-high until the sauce starts to thicken.
-Remove and pour into a bowl.
-Place in fridge to let it cool.
+5. Transfer the mixture to a small small saucepan and heat over medium until the sauce starts to thicken.
+Remove from heat and pour into a bowl.
+Set aside to cool.

-8. Dump spinach into a colander and run cold water through it (in order to stop the cooking process completely).
+7. Transfer the spinach into a colander and immediately run cold water through it (this will stop the cooking process completely).

-10. Split into 4 small portions and press into a measuring cup to shape into a cylinder.
-Invert it into a small bowl and add one tablespoon of your sesame sauce on top and garnish with a pinch of roasted sesame seeds, and serve.
+9. Split the spinach into 4 small portions and divide into small bowls.
+Add one tablespoon of your sesame sauce on top and garnish with a pinch of roasted sesame seeds, if using.
+Serve immediately.

 • Category: Salad